feature-flags-co/ffc-js-client-side-sdk/README.md

 // Use this method for all cases var flagValue = Ffc.variation("YOUR_FEATURE_KEY", 'the default value');

-// Syntactic sugar of the variation method.
+// Syntactic sugar of the variation method, but this method return a boolean value instead of string.
 Use this method if the options are strings of true or false var the defaultValue = true; // or false var flagValue = Ffc.variationBool("YOUR_FEATURE_KEY", defaultValue);
 ```